sophiebaud11/simple/README.md

     </body>
    ```
     The `<` and `>` characters define HTML tags, in this case tags for the `body` (which contains the HTML that browser will display), `h2` for the heading, `ol` for ordered list, and `li` for list elements.
 Note the way the opening and closing tags for the ordered list (`<ol>` and `</ol>`) bracket the list elements, and the way the body tags bracket everything.
 This nesting structure is a big part of what you'll encounter (and become comfortable with) as you learn HTML.
-3. if you now go to [localhost:3000/first-project](http://localhost:3000/first-project) in your web browser you should see the page.
+3. Use command S to save the code from step 2 and enter npm start.
+Now go to [localhost:3000/first-project](http://localhost:3000/first-project) in your web browser and you should see the page.
 For fun, change the `<ol>` and `</ol>` tags (the opening and closing ordered list tags) to `<ul>` and `</ul>` (to change it to an unordered list).
 Play around adding other stuff and other tags, including h1, h2, h3, etc for different headings, p for paragraphs, etc.  Don’t forget both opening and closing tags.
 For a detailed intro go [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/HTML_text_fundamentals), for a complete reference go [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 4. you can add as many pages to this folder as you want, but, unlike `index.html` which has a special status, you’d need to type in the complete path to the document if you want your browser to see it.
 For instance, if I put a file called `my-gifs.html` in the `first-project` folder, I would access it at `localhost:3000/first-project/my-gifs.html`.
 For `index.html` files, you only need to type in the path to the containing folder (`localhost:3000/first-project`).
 5. In order to style the page, we are going to create a `style.css` file (right in the current `first-project` folder).
 So right click on your `first-project` folder and create a new file that you save as `style.css`.
 6. to connect this file to your html page, you'll need to reopen the `index.html` file.
 And when working with both a css file and an html file in Atom, it's nice to be able to see both at once.
 So find your html file in the project hierarchy on the left, right-click on it, and select "split right."
 You should now see your two files side by side.